 The TAC determined that the model used to estimate mode share may not be the best tool to use, and recommend that "observed data" be used to measure mode share.
-Observed data is regional data such as bicycle and pedestrian counts and transit ridership numbers.
+Observed data includes, but is not limited to, regional data such as bicycle and pedestrian counts and transit ridership numbers.
 This type of analysis would not provide mode share data, but actual numbers that could be tracked over time to demonstrate increases (or decreases) in transit ridership, biking and walking.
 This would achieve the policy outcome of tracking increases/decreases in transit, biking and walking.

-Measure 2 - Percent Dwelling Units within 1⁄4 Mile Walk to 30 Minute Transit Service
+Measure 2 - Percent Dwelling Units within 1/4 Mile Walk to 30 Minute Transit Service